arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 In our above example, `F` is `List`, and `G` is `Option`, `Either`, or `Promise`.
 For the profile example, traverse says given a `List<User>` and a function `(User) -> Promise<ForIO, Profile>`, it can give you a `Promise<ForIO, List<Profile>>`.

-Abstracting away the `G` (still imagining `F` to be `List`), `traverse` says given a collection of data, and a function that takes a piece of data and returns an effectful value, it will traverse the collection, applying the function and aggregating the effectful values (in a `List`) as it goes.
+Abstracting away the `G` (still imagining `F` to be `List`), `traverse` says given a collection of data, and a function that takes a piece of data and returns an value `B` wrapped in a container `G`, it will traverse the collection, applying the function and aggregating the values (in a `List`) as it goes.

 In the most general form, `Kind<F, A>` is some sort of context `F` which may contain a value `A` (or several).
 While `List` tends to be among the most general cases, there also exist `Traverse` instances for `Option`, `Either`, and `Validated` (among others).